-After that, I selected C4 from the sheet Quater1 because I will pull its data here.
+- After that, I selected C4 from sheet Quater1 because I will pull its data here.

 Here is the extracted data from Quater1 in a new sheet.

-In case any of your sheets has an empty value then you can use the IF, and the OR function to avoid the error.
-OR function will check if either of the sheets or values is present or not.
+In case any of your sheets has an empty value then you can use the IF, and OR functions to avoid the error.
+The OR function will check if either of the sheets or values is present or not.
 If the value doesn’t exist it will return 0.

 Now it is showing 0 instead of showing any error because the C5 cell is empty.

-Let’s undo the sales value for Victor and extract data of 4 Sales Rep using the Excel AutoFill feature.
+Let’s undo the sales value for Victor and extract data of 4 Sales Representatives using the Excel AutoFill feature.

 - How to Lock a Cell in Excel Formula (2 Ways)